 Navarakizhi is a full-body massage performed using small cloth bags containing a preparation made from narva rice (Kerala rice) and milk.

-Over the next two weeks, we will be given a variety of massages using vegetable oils, plant-based powders, medicated goat's or cow's milk and medicinal oils derived from plant macerates.
-To name just a few: Udvarthanam (energetic massage performed with medicinal herbal powders by two therapists in cases of obesity and rheumatism) or lepanam (body wrap with a paste of medicinal herbs, very effective in inflammatory diseases).
-It's worth noting that different massages can be performed in the same session.
+Over the remaining two weeks, we will be given various massages using preparations of vegetable oils, herbal powders, medicated goat or cow's milk, and medicinal oils from plant macerations.
+To name a few: Udvarthanam (an energetic massage performed with medicinal herbal powders by two therapists for cases of obesity and rheumatism) or Lepanam (a body wrap with a paste of medicinal herbs, very effective in inflammatory diseases).
+It should be noted that different massages can follow each other in the same session.

 Shirodara (a slow, steady stream of warm oil macerated with herbs on a specific point on the forehead) provides intense relaxation.